 Glenn A. Mitchell Partner

-Glenn A. Mitchell is the managing partner of Stein Mitchell Muse Cipollone & Beato LLP and one of its founders with Jacob Stein in 1965.
+Glenn A. Mitchell is one of the founders of Stein Mitchell Muse Cipollone & Beato LLP.
+He and Jacob Stein founded the firm in 1965 with a handshake.
 After leaving the Federal Trade Commission's antitrust trial staff in 1964, Mr. Mitchell has engaged in a wide variety of civil and administrative litigation.
 Since 1973, his practice has concentrated on antitrust, trade regulation and commercial cases.

 He is co-author of Stein, Mitchell & Mezines, Administrative Law (Matthew Bender 1996).